spring-cloud/spring-cloud-dataflow-ui/README.md

 **If you want to contribute and help developing the project, please, have a look at the [Developer Guideline](README_DEV.md/#development).**

+## Developer Certificate of Origin
+All commits must include a **Signed-off-by** trailer at the end of each commit message to indicate that the contributor agrees to the Developer Certificate of Origin.
+For additional details, please refer to the blog post [Hello DCO, Goodbye CLA: Simplifying Contributions to Spring](https://spring.io/blog/2025/01/06/hello-dco-goodbye-cla-simplifying-contributions-to-spring).

 ---

 ## Acknowledgments